di-ni/di-ni.github.io/_pages/about.md

 Welcome!

-My name is Di Ni and I am a Postdoctoral Researcher at Princeton University.
+My name is Di (pronounced "Dee") and I am a Postdoctoral Researcher at Princeton University.
 My research aims to develop **small-scale robots** that are simple, robust, and scalable, with the goal of deploying them in swarms to collaboratively address real-world applications.

 <!-- I am interesting in building small-scale robots, and using them to explore **biomechanisms** and **collective intelligence**.
 Currently, I am working on understanding the hydrodynamics and swarm formation within fish schools using [BlueSwarm](https://www.youtube.com/watch?v=qVsu49f-Vf0&list=PL5un2Fe_yAiYdaIzqtSwfymygPMVxKAmH). -->

-I am currently work in the awesome [SSR](https://ssr.princeton.edu/) lab with Prof. [Radhika Nagpal](https://www.radhikanagpal.org/).
+I currently work in the awesome [SSR](https://ssr.princeton.edu/) lab with Prof. [Radhika Nagpal](https://www.radhikanagpal.org/).
+My research focuses on understanding the hydrodynamics and swarm formation within fish schools using a bioinspired robotic platform called [BlueSwarm](https://www.youtube.com/watch?v=qVsu49f-Vf0&list=PL5un2Fe_yAiYdaIzqtSwfymygPMVxKAmH).
-Before Princeton, I completed my Ph.D. in Electrical and Computer Engineering in 2022, advised by Prof. [Amit Lal](https://www.engineering.cornell.edu/faculty-directory/amit-lal) at Cornell University.
+Before Princeton, I completed my Ph.D. in Electrical and Computer Engineering at Cornell University, advised by Prof. [Amit Lal](https://www.engineering.cornell.edu/faculty-directory/amit-lal).
 My doctoral research focused on developing novel actuators and power supplies for the insect-sized robotic platform.
 Prior to that, I obtained a M.S. in Applied Physics from Cornell University and a B.S. in Physics from Beijing Normal University.